pavithraes/dask-blog/_posts/2022-08-08-understanding-meta-keyword-argument.md

 While computing, Dask evaluates the actual metadata with columns `x` and `y`.
 This does not match the `meta` that we provided, and hence, Dask raises a helpful error message.
 Notice how Dask does not change the output to have `a` and `b` here, rather uses `a` and `b` column names only for intermediate task graphs.

-## Using `_meta` directly
+## Using `._meta` directly

-In some rare case, you can also set the `_meta` attribute[1] directly for a Dask DataFrame.
-For example, if the DataFrame was read with incorrect dtypes, like:
+In some rare case, you can also set the `._meta` attribute[1] directly for a Dask DataFrame.
+For example, if the DataFrame was created with incorrect dtypes, like:

 ```python
 >>> ddf = dd.DataFrame.from_dict(